dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**In a dark place we find ourselves, and a little more knowledge lights our way.**
+**Find a place inside where there's joy, and the joy will burn out the pain.**

-Yoda
+Joseph Campbell